LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 - Avoid starting a variable name with an underscore.
 Doing so is a convention used by some JavaScript developers to mean something very specific about the variable, and should be avoided.
 - Do not use **keywords**, which are words reserved by JavaScript for use by the language itself.
 We'll discuss these in detail in a moment.

-Following these guidelines will prevent you from encountering errors like the one above.
-However, for a good programmer it is not enough to simply follow the minimal guidelines.
+Following these guidelines will prevent you from creating illegal variable names.
+While this is important, we should also strive to create good variable names.

 Good Variable Names
 ^^^^^^^^^^^^^^^^^^^